 - Carlos Gutiérrez, professor of chemistry, named President’s Distinguished Professor.

-- Coach John Herbold was honored by CSULA Intercollegiate Athletics for becoming baseball coach with the most wins in University history.
-Cal State L.A. has won 398 baseball games since he became head coach in 1984.
+- Coach John Herbold was honored by Cal State LA Intercollegiate Athletics for becoming baseball coach with the most wins in University history.
+Cal State LA has won 398 baseball games since he became head coach in 1984.
 The previous record of 397 wins was held by Jim Reeder, for whom the baseball field is named.

-- Martin Roden, professor of electrical engineering, named President’s Distinguished Professor.
+- Martin Roden, professor of electrical engineering, presented the President’s Distinguished Professor Award.

 - The Department of Music introduced a Master of Music degree option in Afro-Latin Music.

-- The University’s first Bachelor of Arts degree in Chinese was approved and impliented by the Department of Modern Languages and Literatures.
+- The University’s first Bachelor of Arts degree in Chinese was approved and implemented by the Department of Modern Languages and Literatures.

 - California State University, Los Angeles was one of 19 CSU campuses listed on The Hispanic Outlook in Higher Education’s seventh annual Publisher’s Picks, a national list of colleges and universities that the publication regards as offering strong educational opportunities for Hispanic students.

 - Groundbreaking of Intimate Theatre at the Harriet and Charles Luckman Fine Arts Complex.